mwpenn94/AmaZing-Deals-Ruby-on-Rails-Ecommerce-MPA/README.md

 Similar to large scale counterparts, it is designed for straightforward use with minimal explanation required for the user.

 Omniauth Github authentication has been included for ease of access.
-See spec.md in the roort directory for a list of additional features.
+See spec.md in the root directory for a list of additional features.

 [Watch this video to understand how this app works!](https://drive.google.com/file/d/1JOP9_D0axoQ6ORh8GYn36hCvrs8_ABbD/view?usp=sharing)